eridem/vscode-postman/README.md

 - `postman.showProgressInToolbar`: Show or hide the progress and results from the bottom toolbar.
 - `postman.testDefaultDelay`: Set default delay for tests when asking questions.
 - `postman.testDefaultIterations`: Set default iteractions for tests when asking questions.
+- `postman.workingDirectory`: Set the path of the working directory to use while reading files with relative paths.

 ## Future features